 NSA PRESS RELEASE

-NSA Announces the Designation of Centers of Academic Excellence in Information Assurance Education
+NSA and DHS Announce the 2005 Designation of the National Centers of Academic Excellence in Information Assurance Education

-The National Security Agency and Department of Homeland Security jointly announce the designation of the following universities as National Centers of Academic Excellence in Information Assurance Education for academic years 2004 through 2007:
+The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly announce the designation of the following universities as National Centers of Academic Excellence in Information Assurance Education for academic years 2005 through 2008:

 Several additional universities submitted applications and many demonstrated strong potential as future Centers.
 They are applauded for their efforts and are encouraged to continue to develop their information assurance programs and to reapply.

-Presentations will be made to the universities on 8 June 2004, during the annual conference of the Colloquium for Information Systems Security Education.
-The conference will be held at the U.S. Military Academy, West Point, NY.
-Information on the Colloquium and the annual conference may be found at www.ncisse.org.
+Presentations will be made to the new and re-designated Centers at 9:30 a.m. on 7 June 2005, during the annual conference of the Colloquium for Information Systems Security Education.
+The conference will be held at the Georgia Tech Conference Center, Atlanta, GA.
+Information on the Colloquium and the annual conference may be found at http://www.ncisse.org.

-The National Centers of Academic Excellence in Information Assurance Education Program retains the goal of reducing vulnerabilities in the national information infrastructure by promoting higher education in information assurance and producing a growing number of professionals with information assurance expertise in various disciplines.
+The National Centers of Academic Excellence in Information Assurance Education Program is intended to reduce vulnerabilities in the national information infrastructure by promoting higher education in information assurance and producing a growing number of professionals with information assurance expertise in various disciplines.

 Historical Document | Date Posted: Jan 15, 2009